 “People will try to convince you that you should keep your empathy out of your career.
 Don’t accept this false premise.”Tim Cook

-Other reasons for practicing empathetic leadership include:
+Other reasons for practicing the empathetic leadership style include:

 - Better ability to motivate and inspire employees: As Oprah Winfrey once said, “Leadership is about empathy.
 It is about having the ability to relate to and connect with people for the purpose of inspiring and empowering their lives.”
 Without empathy, leaders won’t be able to get people excited about fulfilling their vision.
 This is because you have to relate to someone in order to understand what drives them and why.
 Once you know this information, you can use it to challenge, motivate, and inspire others.